An App for People Who Learn Hard Things

 Stuck Indicators

 Flag any question that genuinely blocks you.
-It gets a red dot so confusion stays visible.
+It gets a red dot so confusion stays visible and cannot quietly disappear.
 A cluster of stuck cards around one topic is a clear signal that topic needs extra work.

 Obstacles become targets →